tillg/tillgartner.com.src/content/blog/2016-08-08_my_static_website.md

 * Being able to create an [Accelerated Mobile Page](https://www.ampproject.org/)
 - Extensible architecture
     - Can add stuff, i.e. Picture resizing process
-    - At least a programming language I know a bit - or that I am curious to learn (Java, Python, JavaScript)
+    - At least a programming language I know a bit - or that I am curious to learn (that basically boils it down to Java and JavaScript)

 <a name="generators"/>
 ## Generators